OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 ### How to get Kubernetes live object status

-If you’ve used the feature and have feedback to share, please send us a message in the \#kubernetes channel in our Community Slack.
+If you’ve used the feature and have feedback to share, please send us a message in the #kubernetes channel in our [Community Slack](https://oc.to/CommunitySlack).
 We’d love to hear from you.

 If you haven't tried it out yet, you can install the latest version of the Kubernetes agent.
 It includes the Octopus Kubernetes monitor, which gets live status from the cluster.

+Happy deployments!